tomaka/redshirt/README.md

 ```

 Unfortunately, the `-kernel` CLI option of QEMU doesn't support the multiboot2 standard (which we use).
 See https://github.com/tomaka/os/issues/75.
-You can however put the kernel on a CD-ROM, and boot from it:
+You can however put the kernel on a USB disk or CD-ROM, and boot from it:

 ```
 mkdir -p iso/boot/grub
 cp .github/workflows/grub.cfg iso/boot/grub
 cp target/x86_64-multiboot2/debug/redshirt-standalone-kernel iso/boot/kernel
 # Note: grub-mkrescue is sometimes called grub2-mkrescue
-grub-mkrescue -o cdrom.iso iso qemu-system-x86_64 -cdrom cdrom.iso -m 1024
+grub-mkrescue -o redshirt.iso iso qemu-system-x86_64 -drive file=redshirt.iso -m 1024
 ```

 # Repository structure